July 15. Kazinform's timeline of major events

 1992 – Kazakhstan and Romania establish diplomatic relations.

-2010 – KazMunagGas National Company and Shell Kazakhstan Development B.V. sign a shareholder pact.
+2010 – The signing of the agreement between the shareholders of Kazakhstan’s KazMunayGas and Shell Kazakhstan Development B.V. as part of the Northern Caspian project takes place according to which KazMunayGas joined NC Production Operations Company B.V.
+(NCPOC) on a basis of parity with Shell.

-2018 – Nazarbayev Intellectual School student Nurdaulet Taumergenov wins a grand prix at Yakutsk International Science Fair.
+2018 – Nazarbayev Intellectual School student Nurdaulet Taumergenov’s project for synthetizing oral speech from sign language with the use of GloveSpeaker wins the Grand Prix of the Yakutsk International Science Fair.

-2018 – Kazakhstan’s chess player Zarina Nurgaliyeva, aged 9, wins gold in rapid and blitz chess at 14th Asian Schools Blitz and Rapid Chess Championship in Sri Lanka.
+2018 – Nine-year old Atyrau native Zarina Nurgaliyeva claims gold medals in rapid and blitz chess at the 14th Asian Chess Championships for students of 7-17 years old.

+2019 – Kazakhstani Adilkhan Makin wins the Grand Prix of the 18th International Art Festival Contest Slavic Bazaar in Vitebsk, Belarus after scoring 178 points.